Irrfan47/Irrfan47/README.md

 ## 🚀 About Me

-I'm a passionate **Computer Science student** at Albukhary International University with a strong foundation in web development and a keen interest in emerging technologies.
-I enjoy solving complex problems and building innovative solutions that make a difference.
+I'm a passionate **Computer Science student** at Albukhary International University with a strong foundation in web development and a keen interest in building modern, scalable web applications.
+I enjoy solving complex problems and creating innovative solutions that make a difference.

 - 🔭 Currently working on **Web Application Vulnerability Scanner** (Final Year Project)
-- 🌱 Learning **Cyber Security** and advanced web development techniques
+- 🌱 Learning **Advanced Web Development** techniques and modern frameworks
 - 💼 Open to **freelance opportunities** and **collaborations**
 - 📫 Reach me at: **kaungkhant12359@gmail.com**